 The brand of oil motorcycle riders use tends to a bit more of a personal choice.

-It’s best to use a synthetic oil, because if performs better overall and can stand extremes better than conventional oil.
+As I understand, It’s best to use a synthetic oil because if performs better overall and can stand extremes better than conventional oil.

 If you’re looking for a good all around oil weight, 10w 40 is a good oil weight if the temperatures in your area are not terribly extreme.
 I tend to use 20w 50 because of the extreme of summer and through the winter (although I really need to change my oil in the winter).